UCL-ARC/mkdocs-dsh-docs/docs/3-DSH_Cluster.md

-# Data Safe Haven (DSH) HPC Cluster
+# Data Safe Haven High-Performance Computing (DSH HPC)

+The DSH HPC environment consists of two main pieces, the DSH HPC Cluster and the Customer Specialist Servers.

-The DSH HPC cluster is a secure super-computing environment that is isolated from the internet and the UCL network for security and privacy reasons.
+The DSH HPC Cluster is a secure super-computing environment that is isolated from the internet and the UCL network for security and privacy reasons.
 Relative to some other cluster offerings, it is fairly small scale, so note that it is designed for single-node jobs -- it is not possible to run multi-node parallel jobs.
 You can find additional information about the DSH HPC cluster in the [DSH user guide and FAQs](https://www.ucl.ac.uk/isd/services/file-storage-sharing/data-safe-haven/data-safe-haven-user-guide-faqs), in the **Research computing** section.

+Customer Specialist Servers are a variety of individual bespoke servers, custom built for specific projects and users, and are only provisioned by special request.

+The remainder of this section will primarily discuss the DSH HPC Cluster and the DSH HPC environment generally, while Customer Specialist Servers are discussed in more detail on their dedicated [Customer Specialist Servers](3.2-Customer_Specialist_Servers.md) page.

 ## Accounts

-DSH accounts can be applied for via the [DSH sign up process](2-DSH_Intro.md#dsh-account-application).
+As discussed in the [Introduction to DSH](2-DSH_Intro) section, DSH accounts can be applied for via the [DSH sign up process](2-DSH_Intro.md#dsh-account-application).
 The format of the DSH userid may vary based on the type of account you are provided, the permissions you've been afforded, and whether you are an internal UCL user or an external user.

-All DSH users are automatically granted access to the DSH HPC cluster.
+All DSH users are automatically granted access to the DSH HPC Cluster.

-## Logging in to the DSH HPC cluster
+## Logging in to the DSH HPC environment

-The DSH HPC cluster can only be accessed from within the DSH "walled garden" environment, so you *must* log in from inside, e.g. using DSH Desktop.
-The connection to the cluster is typically made via Secure Shell (SSH) connection, and DSH Desktop has terminal applications such as **PuTTY** and **GitBash** installed for this purpose.
+The DSH HPC environment can only be accessed from within the broader DSH "walled garden" environment, so you *must* log in from inside, e.g. using DSH Desktop.
+The connection to the DSH HPC Cluster and Customer Specialist Servers is typically made via Secure Shell (SSH) connection, and DSH Desktop has terminal applications such as **PuTTY** and **GitBash** installed for this purpose.

-For example, to connect to the cluster using **GitBash**, open a terminal and type the below command to SSH into the machine you wish to access.
-Replace <DSH_userid> with your DSH userid and <DSH_system_name> with the name of the machine you want to log in to, eg. dsh-sge2log01:
+For example, to connect to a DSH HPC system using **GitBash**, open a terminal and type the below command to SSH into the machine you wish to access.
+Replace <DSH_userid> with your DSH userid and <DSH_system_name> with the name of the machine you want to log in to:

 ```
 ssh <DSH_userid>@<DSH_system_name>